 Partners: One Community One Family, Indiana State Department of Health, Indiana Division of Mental Health and Addiction, Southeastern Indiana Economic Opportunity Corporation, and Ohio Valley Opportunities.

-MIECHV EvaluationThe Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program is in its fifth year of federal funding to enhance Healthy Families Indiana and Nurse Family Partnerships home visiting programs.
-These programs promote maternal and child health and development among families at-risk through training, screenings, assessment, and referral coordination to community services.
-The evaluation of these programs assists state agency and local program administrators with program improvement and informs policy makers regarding the impact and sustainability of the Indiana MIECHV program.
+MIECHV EvaluationThe Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program was a five year federally funded project to enhance Healthy Families Indiana and Nurse Family Partnerships home visiting programs.
+These programs promoted maternal and child health and development among families at-risk through training, screenings, assessment, and referral coordination to community services.
+The evaluation of these programs assisted state agency and local program administrators with program improvement and informed policy makers regarding the impact and sustainability of the Indiana MIECHV program.

 Partners: Indiana State Department of Health, Indiana Department of Child Services, Healthy Families Indiana, and Indiana Nurse Family Partnerships.

 Partners: One Community One Family, Milan Community Schools.

 ParamountProcess evaluation of a pilot school-based intervention that sought to identify children at risk for poor academic outcomes via student-nurse interactions and provided tiered support in accordance with a response to intervention (RTI) framework.
 The study included intervention fidelity, dosage and adaptations and resulted in a conceptual model of the intervention with identified core components.
 Study findings informed intervention expansion and replication and aided in the strategic work of the collaborative partnership to optimize student academic performance.